sbooth/JulianDayNumber/README.md

 ### Julian Dates

-The following table summarizes the **absolute limit** for 64-bit floating point Julian dates.
+The following table summarizes the **absolute limit** for 64-bit floating-point Julian dates.
 Julian dates outside these values will cause an arithmetic overflow in `julianDateToDate`.

 | Calendar | Minimum JD | Maximum JD |
 | --- | --- | --- |